ngx-archive/nginx-extras-docs/docs/lua/acme.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-acme [v0.7.1](https://github.com/fffonion/lua-resty-acme/releases/tag/0.7.1){target=_blank} released on Jul 22 2021.
+This document describes lua-resty-acme [v0.7.2](https://github.com/fffonion/lua-resty-acme/releases/tag/0.7.2){target=_blank} released on Sep 17 2021.

 <hr />